Fritta013/Research-Track-1-Assignment-2/README.md

 ----------------------
 Follow these instructions to correctly install and run this project
 ### Dependencies ###
 This project was only tested and run on ROS NOETIC.
-For other versions of ROS, it is unsure if it will most likely present errors.
+For other versions of ROS, it is unsure if it will work perfectly.
+It will most likely present errors.
 Please feel to try and let me know.
 To install ros NOETIC on Ubuntu, follow the instructions [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
 To successfully run this project, you also need to have Gazebo and Rviz installed in your computer.
 Click on these links to install [Gazebo](https://classic.gazebosim.org/tutorials?tut=ros_installing&cat=connect_ros) and [Rviz](http://wiki.ros.org/rviz).